A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Introduction

 (2) \textbf{\textit{Absence of positive measurement samples}}:

-Power system operates and runs under the optimal condition in most of the time which leads to the lack of real measured anomalies during training.
-To enrich the balance-labelled dataset, positive measurements are generated artificially in the supervised binary classification algorithms \cite{wu20extreme,chu20detecting}.
+Power system operates under the optimal condition in most of the time which leads to the absence of real measured anomalies at training stage.
+To enrich the balance-labelled dataset in supervised classification, positive measurements are generated artificially \cite{chu20detecting,wu20extreme}.
 However, in real-time, the attacks can be heterogeneous and there always exists uncertain attack scenarios such that the trained model fails to converge.
-Due to the rarity of the positive samples and the high cost of collecting large number of labelled data, supervised learning is not applicable in practice \cite{pang20deep,chalapathy19deep}.
-Generative model, unsupervised, and weakly supervised learnings are thus proposed.
-In the generative model \cite{zhang20detecting}, new attack signals can be generated according to the probabilistic distribution of the known attack samples where in unsupervised and semi-supervised learnings, the model is mainly trained to describe the normalities and any deviations on the model can be considered as the outliers.
+Due to the rarity of positive samples and the high cost of collecting large number of labeled data, supervised learning is not applicable in practice \cite{pang20deep}.
+Therefore, generative models, unsupervised, and weakly supervised learnings are proposed.
+In the generative model \cite{zhang20detecting}, new attack signals can be generated according to the probabilistic distribution of the known attack samples where in unsupervised and semi-supervised learnings, the anomaly detector is mainly trained to describe the normalities and any violations on the acquired knowledge of `normality' can be considered as the outliers.
 Ref. \cite{ahmed19unsupervised} implements the isolation forest (IF) for unsupervised anomalous measurements detection.
-The normality is examined by semi-supervised mixture Gaussian distribution models in \cite{foroutan17detection} but the anomaly scores are determined by the known attack patterns which weakens its generality.
+Moreover, the normality is examined by semi-supervised mixture Gaussian distribution models in \cite{foroutan17detection} but the anomaly scores are determined by the known attack patterns which weakens its generality.
 Semi-supervised Support Vector Machine (S3VM) is considered in \cite{ozay16machine} under the assumption that the difference between the number of normal and abnormal samples is not significant.
 The simulation results of these methods show a higher detection accuracy than common supervised techniques, such as SVM and $k$-NNs, to some extents.
 However, they usually suffer from high false alarm rate \cite{pang20deep} and roundabout training target \cite{chalapathy19deep}.
-One possible sequential countermeasure is the so-called Moving Target Defence (MTD) where the grid topology and parameters are altered by the control center to defend the potential FDIAs \cite{zhang20analysis}.
-However, recent researches indicate that the MTD has several limitations \cite{li20feasibility} and can be circumvented using data-driven method \cite{higgins20stealthy}.

 (3) \textbf{\textit{Mix of spatial and temporal correlations}}: